MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTenantRestrictedSearchAllowedList.md

 ## SYNOPSIS

-This command lets the admin add the sites to the allowed list.
+Add a list of sites to the allowed list.

 ## SYNTAX